bahmutov/color-pusher/README.md

 bower install color-pusher
 ```

-To use: requires bootstrap, jquery and angularjs.
+To use: requires bootstrap CSS and JS, jquery and angularjs.